TheMarex/prosem/Niklaus/RandomWalk.md

 $w \in A \Leftrightarrow f(w) \in B$

-Naively applying the same technique here will not work, since the poly-time constraint on the function is much too loose.
+Naively applying the same technique here will not work, since the poly-time constraint on the function is much too lax.
 Since the transforming function has no log-space constraint, it could be used to solve all decision problems in $NL$ thus yielding a trivial reduction.

 So, for NL-Completeness we need to add a space constraint on the transformation function:
 A decision problem $A$ is said to be *log reducible* to $B$ ($A \leq_{log} B$) if and only if there exists a function